fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 While `RemoteData` was too simple, this approach is in danger of becoming too complicated.
 Please let me know when you find the middle path.

-As programmers, we tell each other that simplicity is achievable.
-And I have worked with a few programmers who do achieve simplicity.
-But their simple code is not always tweetable; it is not always summarized by a few paragraphs of blog post; it is not always understood in an instant.
-Their code is simple because it tolerates change.
-A domain model is revised, protocols rise and fall, someone has a feature request.
-Code that feels simple to me is code that leaves a little space for these and other unknown futures.
-And that space seems to come from understanding that different things are different and should be treated differently.
-Lines drawn along those differences are the seams in the sidewalk that permit the concrete to expand and contract.
-What I like about the state machine is that it provides these lines instead of prescribing code.
-The guidelines still apply even when the code changes.
-This does not exclude the possibility that some things are the same, that some abstractions are correct.
-But maybe it does mean that the tidiest abstractions warrant the most doubt.

 **Notes**